TrangDataforlife/HR_Dashboard/README.md

 ---
 ## ⚠️ Problem Definition
 > *Identifying the core challenges in workforce sustainability and the risk of talent shortage.*
+> If we don't have any actions to enhance retention rate, the early attrition is more likely happen in the future.
+Consequently, the human management is ineffective & the skilled, young, and energy human source is shortage, especially gen Z.
 ---
 # Insights Deep Dive
 ### Demographic Analysis: